amirmohammedkk/downsodify/README.md

   pip install -r requirements.txt
   ```

-## Configuration

-If needed, create a configuration file to customize settings.
-Refer to the config.example.yaml for available options and their descriptions.

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please submit a pull request or open an issue.
+If you have suggestions or improvements, please submit a [pull request](https://github.com/amirmohammedkk/downsodify/pulls) or open an issue.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/amirmohammedkk/downsodify/blob/main/LICENSE) file for details.

 ## Acknowledgments

-ffmpeg: For audio processing.
+-ffmpeg: For audio processing.
-yt-dlp: For downloading YouTube videos.
+-yt-dlp: For downloading YouTube videos.